Ammar-Azman/Banjir-Telegram-Bot/README.md

 # Banjir-Telegram-Bot
-A Telegram bot for flood victims living in a corrupted country that has no sense to protect its own citizen from disaster such flood from happen.
+A Telegram that created to help the victims of flood in Malaysia by sending SOS information from the place they have been trapped.

 This Telegram bot have two types of roleplay.